klmallory/Dapper.Accelr8/README.md

   Dapper.Accelr8.Domain

 For distributed projects run these commands:
-Run Install-Package Dapper.Accelr8.Sql in your Sql layer.
+Run Install-Package Dapper.Accelr8.Sql in your SQL layer.
 Remove the binary references to:
 Dapper.Accelr8.Repo
 Dapper.Accelr8.Domain